 - What is zinc good for?
-This essential trace mineral supports a healthy immune response, wound healing, a healthy inflammatory response, and may reduce the risk of age-related diseases.*
+This essential trace mineral supports a healthy immune response, supports wound healing, and may support the reduction of the risk of age-related diseases.*

 - There are many types of zinc and zinc supplements.
 Capsules are common, but liquid zinc can allow for easily adjustable dosing and a fuss-free zinc supplement for kids.

 - You can also make sure to get zinc-rich foods in your diet, including oysters, beef, pork, chicken, pumpkin seeds, cashews, chickpeas, and wild rice.

 Most people have heard of zinc, but with the increase in news reports about this mineral’s immune-supportive benefits, more people are asking, “What is zinc good for?”
 This post will explore everything you need to know about zinc, and answer questions like:

 - What does zinc do for my body?

 - What are the benefits of zinc?

 - How do I know if I am low on zinc?